SeaSharpe/RequirementAnalysis/User Stories.md

 As a Member, I can start new threads and respond to threads on the site's forums

-As a Member, I can

 ### Admin User Stories

+#####   Adding a game
+As a Admin, I can add new games to the online store and easily set a price for the game.

+As a Admin, when I add a new game I can choose to include a summary.

+As a Admin, when I add a new game I can choose to include screenshots.

+As a Admin, when I add a new game I can choose to include promotions (1/2 price for the first 100 downloads...etc).

+As a Admin, when I add a new game I can choose to limit who can download the game (special edition package; available only to priviliged users).
+#####   Editing a game
+As a Admin, I can edit a game's details, altering the price.

+As a Admin, I can edit a game's details, adding, editing or removing a summary.

-As a Admin, I can
+As a Admin, I can edit a game's details, adding or removing screenshots.

-As a Admin, I can
+As a Admin, I can edit a game's details, adding, editing or removing promotions.

-As a Admin, I can
+As a Admin, I can edit a game's details, adding, editing or removing promotions.

-As a power user, I can specify files or folders to backup based on file size, date created and date modified.
-As a user, I can indicate folders not to backup so that my backup drive isn't filled up with things I don't need saved.